Zylence/m3u-Playlist-Creation-Script/README.md

 Recently I needed to write a script to create some m3u-playlists for my private [Liquidsoap](https://github.com/savonet/liquidsoap) radio stream (i highly recommend checking their project out, it's amazing) and I figured I may as well upload a slightly polished version of it.

 ## Features
-This script can be used to create music/video playlists on both **Linux** and **Windows** with ease.
+This script can be used to create music/video playlists on **Linux**, **macOS** and **Windows** with ease.
 It parses all subdirectories of a given directory (unless exclusions are set) and filters only for file types specified by the user.
 It offers additional options to remove duplicates and choose between absolute and relative paths.

 ## Usage